ULL-ESIT-GRADOII-TFG/alejandro-gonzalez-software/README.md

 #### Added
 - Added the functionality of having folders in the bookmarks.
 #### Changed
-- There is a new JSON Structure for the bookmarks JSON file to match the new forlder functionality.
+- There is a new JSON Structure for the bookmarks JSON file to match the new folder functionality.

 ### 1.2.0
 #### Added
-- Autorefresh of the webview when refocus
+- Autorefresh of the webview when refocus.
-- Only one panel open
+- Only one panel open.
 - Multilanguage Support, currently Spanish and English.
-- Error Handling for better UX
+- Error Handling for better UX.
 #### Changed
-- The save location of bookmarks.json is changed to remain accesible after extensions updates
+- The save location of bookmarks.json was changed to remain accesible after extension updates.

 -----------------------------------------------------------------------------------------------------------